 Another find inside the covered market, this Greek pitta street food stop, Souvlaki Brothers, is great for a quick lunch.
 The pittas are served up with your choice of filling and a topping of paprika-sprinkled fries.
 I wish there was one near us, it would be my perfect snack after a night out.

-We decided we just weren’t in the mood for a tour of Oxford, but it also meant we weren’t quite sure where to start.
+We decided we just weren’t in the mood for a tour and explored Oxford on our own.
+But, as a result, we weren’t sure where to start.
 If you’re looking for a general tour to start your day or one on a specific interest, there’s plenty available.
 For example:

 - Oxford University and City walking tour A student-led tour of Oxford’s major sites to help you get your bearings.

-- Harry Potter filming locations tour – locations such as the New College and Bodleian Library stood in as parts of Hogwarts in the Harry Potter films.
+- Harry Potter filming locations tour – the New College and Bodleian Library stood in as parts of Hogwarts in the Harry Potter films.

 - River tour – Cruise down the Thames and see some of the city’s riverside sights.

-Oxford is reachable from a variety of ways from London.
+You can get to Oxford easily from London.
 Coaches run straight from Gatwick and Heathrow if you’re heading there from the airport.
-From central London, you can go by train (from London Paddington or Marylebone) or by coach by hopping on either the Oxford tube or a National Express service.
-We opted for the National Express coach which was pleasantly quiet and comfy.
+From central London, you can go by train (from London Paddington or Marylebone).
+Otherwise, get a coach by hopping on either the Oxford tube or a National Express service.
+We opted for the National Express coach, which was pleasantly quiet and comfy.